ptrjst/flashcards/Git.md

     git push origin --delete name-of-branch

+### Show all commits in a branch that aren't in master

+	git log master..name-of-branch

+or if you want to be fancy:

+	git log --pretty=short --graph --all master..name-of-branch

+### List all branches not merged into master

+	git branch --all --no-merged master

 ### When I list all the remote branches, I see things that actually aren't there anymore.
 What's wrong?